intheswim/geojson/README.md

 #### Background:
 ===============

-Part of the code (MapObject, LatLong, MMath) were originally developed in 2008-2010 in Java when I was working on components of RailBandit.
+Parts of the code (MapObject, LatLong) were originally developed in 2008-2010 in Java when I was working on components of RailBandit.
 They were also ported into C++ for the backend, and largely have not been modified since.